tpwres/teczki-polskiego-wrestlingu/content/e/mzw/2015-08-22-mzw-podziemny-krag-2015.md

 city = "Wrocław"
 +++

-The second Podziemny Krąg was a private, closed event held on Saturday, Aug 22nd 2015.
-According to the organizer's page, the event was produced for employees of mining equipment manufacturer KGHM Zanam.
+The second Podziemny Krąg (_The Underground Circle_) was a private, closed event held on Saturday, Aug 22, 2015.
+According to the organizer's page, the event was produced for employees of the mining equipment manufacturer KGHM Zanam.

-The event's name refers to _Fight Club_, David Fincher's 1999 movie, whose Polish title was _Podziemny Krąg_.
+The event's name refers to David Fincher's 1999 movie _Fight Club_, whose Polish title is _Podziemny Krąg_.

 There is no confirmed card for this event.
 Based on the photos from the organizer's page, the following talent were involved: